Peach and Beet Salad Recipe with Thyme Vinaigrette

 - Make the vinaigrette.

-- Arrange the spinach on individual plates or place in a serving bowl.
+- Arrange the spinach on individual plates or place it in a serving bowl.
 Top with beets, peaches, walnuts, and crumbled cheese.

 - Toss with the beet salad dressing before serving.